Asian Games: Years of crises

+Reorganization and expansion

 These events led the National Olympic Committees in Asia to revise the constitution of the Asian Games Federation.
-The Olympic Council of Asia was created in November 1981, excluding Israel.
-India was scheduled to host in 1982 and the OCA decided not to drop the old AGF timetable.
-The OCA formally started to supervise the Games with the South Korea 1986 Asian Games.
-In the succeeding Games, Taiwan (Republic of China) was re-admitted, under pressure by the People's Republic of China to compete as Chinese Taipei.
+The Olympic Council of Asia was created in November 1981, excluding Israel and Taiwan.
+India was scheduled to host in 1982 and the OCA decided to maintain the old AGF timetable.
+The OCA formally started to supervise the Games starting with the 1986 Asian Games scheduled for Seoul, South Korea.
+In the 1990 Asian Games held in Beijing, Taiwan (Republic of China) was re-admitted, under pressure by the People's Republic of China to compete as Chinese Taipei.

-In 1994, the Games included the inaugural participation of the former republics of the Soviet Union: Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan.
-It was also the inaugural Games held in a host country outside its capital city.
+The 1994 Games held in Hiroshima included the inaugural participation of the former 5 republics of the Soviet Union who were part of Central Asia: Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan.
+It was also the first edition of the Games held in a host country outside its capital city.
 However, Iraq was suspended from the Games due to the 1990 Persian Gulf War.
-North Korea boycotted the Games due to political issues.
-The Games were hampered during the opening ceremony by the death of Nareshkumar Adhikari, the chief of the Nepalese delegation.
+North Korea boycotted the Games due to political issues with the host country.
+The Games were hampered during the opening ceremony due to a heart attack that killed Nareshkumar Adhikari, the chief of the Nepalese delegation.

 The 1998 Games marked the fourth time the Games were held in Bangkok, Thailand.
+This time the city participated in a bidding process.
 The opening ceremony was on 6 December; the previous three were on 9 December.
 King Bhumibol Adulyadej opened the Games; the closing ceremony was on 20 December (the same date as all the previous games hosted by Thailand).

+Background

 Symbols

 The Asian Games Movement uses symbols to represent the ideals embodied in the Asian Games charter.
 The Asian Games motto is "Ever Onward" which was designed and proposed by Guru Dutt Sondhi upon the creation of the Asian Games Federation in 1949.
 The Asian Games symbol is a bright sun in red with 16 rays and a white circle in the middle of its disc which represents the ever glimmering and warm spirit of the Asian people.